Nicola Fergola: Work

 Fergola was one of the most important mathematician of the Kingdom of Naples in the late eighteenth century.
-A pioneer of projective geometry, is work was highly appreciated by Michel Chasles.
+A pioneer of projective geometry, his work was highly appreciated by Michel Chasles.

 Fergola was one of the protagonists of an ideological quarrel among the Neapolitan scientists at the end of 18th and the first half of the 19th century.
 In the field of mathematics, the quarrel was about the use of synthetic or analytic methods.
 These polemics were coincident with the politically conservative conceptions of the former and the progressive views of the followers of the analytic method.

 Fergola and his school put particular emphasis on the need for a "pure" mathematics to be taught and practised.
 According to them, mathematics is "pure" when not related to material reality, but only to spiritual entities.
 They considered mathematics a spiritual science, a powerful resource against atheism and materialism, and insisted that it should not be contaminated with practical applications.

 Fergola's close ties with the Bourbon dynasty proved fatal to his legacy.
 After the unification of Italy his school was accused of being a reactionary and his work was virtually forgotten.
 He was rediscovered at the end of the nineteenth century by Gino Loria.

 Fergola wrote many treatises on mathematics and mechanics.
 His most important work is Prelezioni sui Principi matematici della filosofia naturale del cavalier Isacco Newton (Introduction to Mathematical Principles of the Natural Philosophy of Isaac Newton), published in two volumes in 1792 and 1793.
 It is interesting to see the religious point of view of the Newtonian force concept.

 This religious conception is seen in all of Fergola's mathematical works.
-In 1839, was published Fergola's manuscript entitled Teorica de miracoli esposta con metodo dimostrativo in which Fergola tried to demonstrate the possibility of the miracles in a mathematical way: proposition, demonstration, theorem, lemma, scolium, etc.
+Fergola's manuscript entitled Teorica de miracoli esposta con metodo dimostrativo was published in 1839, in which Fergola tried to demonstrate the possibility of the miracles in a mathematical way: proposition, demonstration, theorem, lemma, scolium, etc.